v-hirak/explaining-MT-difficulty/README.md

 Calculated using the [lang2vec library](https://github.com/antonisa/lang2vec).
 Available for all 212 languages.
 Higher values indicate distances further from English.

 - `d_gen`: genetic distance, represents the distance from English on the hypothesized Glottolog language tree.
-- `d_geo`: geographic distance, calculated as the "great circle" distance between the English and a given language on the surface of the Earth.
+- `d_geo`: geographic distance, calculated as the "great circle" distance between English and a given language on the surface of the Earth.
 - `d_syn`: syntactic distance from English, calculated as cosine distance between feature vectors derived from syntactic structures.
 - `d_inv`: inventory distance from English, calculated as cosine distance between the phonological feature vectors derived from the [PHOIBLE](https://phoible.org/), [WALS](https://wals.info/), and [Ethnologue](https://www.ethnologue.com/) databases.
 - `d_pho`: phonological distance from English, calculated as cosine distance between the phonological feature vectors derived from the [PHOIBLE](https://phoible.org/), [WALS](https://wals.info/), and [Ethnologue](https://www.ethnologue.com/) databases.